daviddexter/karis-programming-language/README.md

 # Karis Programming Language

-Lightweight programming language built for education purposes.
+Lightweight programming-ish language built for education purposes.

 Karis is statically typed.
 It borrows inspiration from Rust, Go and JavaScript.